wbcomdesigns/buddypress-group-moderation/README.md

 ## Configuration

-You can configure the plugin by navigating to "BuddyPress → Pending Groups" and clicking on the "Settings" button.
+You can configure the plugin by navigating to Admin Menu "WB Plugins → Group Moderation".
 Available settings include:

-- **Auto-approve admin groups**: When enabled, groups created by site administrators are automatically approved
+- **Auto-approve admin groups**: When enabled, groups created by site administrators are automatically approved.
-- **Send email notifications**: When enabled, email notifications are sent in addition to BuddyPress on-site notifications
+- **Send email notifications**: When enabled, email notifications are sent in addition to BuddyPress on-site notifications.

 ## Usage